If you started using the Daily Activity Stream before February 28, 2022, you will need to make the following changes by April 14, 2022:

 device String |

-The type of device which triggered the event | "Tablet" |
+The type of device that triggered the event. | "Tablet" |

 operatingSystem String |